ntustison/Histograms/Text/results2.md

-  provide connections illustrating relative performance between algorithms where the algorithms listed on the left have improved performance relative to their connected algorithms on the right with the width of the connection being proportional to difference in performance.}
+  provide connections illustrating relative performance between algorithms where the algorithms listed on the left have improved performance relative to their connected algorithms on the right with the width of the connection being proportional to difference in performance.
   }
 \label{fig:simulations2}
 \end{figure}